 Similarly, by donating to the California Sea Otter Fund (line 410) you will provide crucial support for CDFW scientists to continue investigating sea otter mortality and possible reasons the population is still not thriving.
 A portion of the money also goes to the State Coastal Conservancy (SCC), where it is used to support research, science, protection projects and programs related to the Federal Sea Otter Recovery Plan.

-California’s southern sea otters (Enhydra lutris nereis) were thought to be extinct from the late 19th century until 1938, when a small population was discovered near Big Sur.
-Given legal protection, their numbers slowly increased and they were listed as "threatened" under the federal Endangered Species Act in 1977.
+California’s southern sea otters were thought to be extinct from the late 19th century until 1938, when a small population was discovered near Big Sur.
+Given legal protection, their numbers slowly increased, but to this day they continue to be listed as "threatened" under the federal Endangered Species Act.
 They are also protected by the federal Marine Mammal Protection Act and have fully protected species status under state law.

 Even with these protections, the sea otter population growth continues to be limited by a high mortality rate.
 Donations to the California Sea Otter Fund (line 410) enable CDFW scientists to continue researching why so many otters are dying.
 Past contributions have funded research that uncovered a substantial proportion of sea otter mortality was caused by diseases, parasites and toxins that can be tied back to pollution from human activities on land.
 By donating even a few dollars through the Voluntary Contributions section on your California Income Tax Form 540, you will help fund CDFW’s efforts to research and restore critical habitat for these threatened species.

 Please consider a donation with this year’s state tax return.

 If you use Turbo Tax, when you are near the end of your tax return you will be asked if you want to make a voluntary contribution to a special fund.
 Click “Yes” and go to lines 403 or 410.